ChristianGracia/Harvard-cs50/problem-set-3/recover/README.md

-This program takes a deleted data image file as an argument and recovers the images as jpgs
+This program takes a deleted data image file as an argument and recovers found images as jpgs